RockLikeAmadeus/swe-toolbox/language-reference/go-reference/README.md

 	Height float64
 }

-// A method is a function with a receiver func (r Rectangle) Area() float64 {
+// A method is a function with a receiver.
+A receiver is _not_ an argument. func (r Rectangle) Area() float64 {
 	// By convention, name the receiver variable the first letter of the type return r.Width * r.Height